Mastodon instances, and the ones I recommendDzuk

 How can I decide which instance is right for me?

-Read each instance’s About page to get the details of what their focus is (if any), how they operate, and how many people are using it.
+Read each instance’s description on their landing page to get the details of what their focus is (if any), how they operate, and how many people are using it.
 IT IS YOUR BEST TOOL FOR DECIDING.

 Some recommended/cool-looking spaces